Skip to main content

 Are you considered an in-network provider?

 I am considered an out-of-network provider for most insurance plans.
-I do accept select Aetna plans as an in-network provider.
-However, please check to confirm your in-network benefits.
+I do accept select Aetna plans for employees and residents of NewYork-Presbyterian and Weill Cornell Medicine as an in-network provider.
+Please check with me to confirm your in-network benefits.
 Regardless of your coverage, you will be required to pay for your session at time of service.

 What do you charge?

-For patients who are in-network you will be responsible for a copay or coinsurance set by your insurance plan.
+For in-network patients you will only be responsible for a copay (typically $10-$25) or coinsurance set by your insurance plan.

 Can I be reimbursed for our sessions?